Alejogb1/job-board/blog-data/why-doesnt-tailscale-reconnect-after-a-wan-failover-on-an-upstream-router.md

 id: "why-doesnt-tailscale-reconnect-after-a-wan-failover-on-an-upstream-router"
 ---

-Okay, let's talk about Tailscale and those frustrating disconnects following a WAN failover.
+, let's talk about Tailscale and those frustrating disconnects following a WAN failover.
 I've spent more late nights than I care to remember chasing similar issues in various network environments, so this feels familiar.
 In your scenario, the root of the problem likely isn't Tailscale itself, but rather the transient changes in network addressing and routing that occur during the failover on your upstream router.
 Tailscale, at its core, relies on establishing a stable connection to its control plane (the coordination server) and then to other peers, using mechanisms like NAT traversal and DERP relays when direct connections aren't possible.

 The crux of the issue lies in the fact that a WAN failover often results in a new public IP address being assigned to your router.
 This change, while seemingly innocuous, significantly impacts the underlying networking that Tailscale depends upon.
 Here's a breakdown of why:

-*   **IP Address Change**: Tailscale initially establishes connections based on the original public IP address.
-When your upstream router switches to a backup WAN link, it likely receives a *new* public IP address from your internet service provider.
+- **IP Address Change**: Tailscale initially establishes connections based on the original public IP address.
+When your upstream router switches to a backup WAN link, it likely receives a _new_ public IP address from your internet service provider.
 This renders the previously established connection information stale.
 While Tailscale does have mechanisms for detecting network changes, these aren't always instantaneous, and can depend on the specifics of your network configuration and the timing of various events.

-*   **NAT Mappings**: Network Address Translation (NAT) on your router plays a crucial role.
+- **NAT Mappings**: Network Address Translation (NAT) on your router plays a crucial role.
 When a device within your local network initiates a connection, your router creates a NAT mapping, associating its local IP and port to a specific public IP and port.
 This mapping is crucial for return traffic to reach the correct device.
 When the failover happens and the public IP changes, these mappings become invalid.
 Tailscale needs to re-establish these mappings to maintain a connection.

-*   **DERP Relays**: If a direct connection isn't feasible, Tailscale uses DERP relays – servers that facilitate communication between peers.
+- **DERP Relays**: If a direct connection isn't feasible, Tailscale uses DERP relays – servers that facilitate communication between peers.
 Even if the DERP relay connection is persistent after a change, it may still struggle if one peer has a stale NAT or IP address associated with its connection.

-*   **Keep-Alive Timers**: Although Tailscale utilizes keep-alive mechanisms, these timers can be insufficient to deal with the complete network reset implied by a WAN failover.
+- **Keep-Alive Timers**: Although Tailscale utilizes keep-alive mechanisms, these timers can be insufficient to deal with the complete network reset implied by a WAN failover.
 The default interval might not be aggressive enough to trigger the full re-negotiation process needed.
 The system might still be operating under the presumption of a persistent, albeit temporarily interrupted, network path.

 So, how do we go about addressing this?
 The solution typically involves strategies that facilitate quicker detection and adaptation to network changes.
 I’ll detail some concrete steps and illustrate with code examples.